ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 - Open an issue using the [Documenting a Test Run](https://github.com/django-simple-deploy/django-simple-deploy/issues/new?assignees=&labels=&template=documenting-a-test-run.md&title=Documenting+a+Test+Run) issue template.
 - Fill in the initial information in the template.
 - Clone the sample repository, if you're not testing against your own project.
-- Run `simple_deploy` in either configuration mode, or the automated mode.
+- Run the `deploy` command in either configuration mode, or the automated mode.
 - Summarize your results, in as much or as little detail as you care to provide.
-We are mosted interested in:
+We are most interested in:
     - Did the project work as you expected it to?
     - Was the documentation clear?
     - Was the configuration successful?